SixSleepyAsh/zois/content/Episode One - Book.md

 The training grounds, with their expansive stone flooring and towering walls lined with equipment containers, offered no comfort.
 Wooden staves rested neatly in racks near the walls, ready for use, while the open space beyond the circular stage hinted at endless morning laps run by weary students.
 But right now, the world felt smaller, collapsing into the circle of ridicule around him.

 Talos pressed a hand to the slabs beneath him, the rough texture grounding him as he struggled to sit up.
-His feathers now flickered in dull, muted shades of green.
+His elyssage now flickered in dull, muted shades of green.
 The voices of his peers struck like whips, their taunts sharper than any blade.

 > “Look at him!
 The *prince*!
 Hahaha!”